We believe in one God—Father, Son and Holy Spirit.

 We believe that every Christian is called to proclaim this good news to the nations.

 We believe that the Bible is the inspired, inerrant, authoritative Word of God.
 We believe that the Holy Spirit inspired the original writings of Scripture and that the original writings are without error.

 We believe that although God in His fullness is beyond comprehension, He reveals in the Scriptures everything we need to know about Him, everything we need to know in order to be saved, and everything we need to know to live a godly life.
 We believe that the Bible is the final authority for all matters of faith, truth, morality, and Christian living.

-We believe the Bible teaches that God made each person in His image and that life is sacred from conception.
-We believe that each person is created as male or female and that these distinct, complementary genders are intrinsic, immutable aspects of each person’s identity.
+We believe the Bible teaches that God has made every person in His image and that life is sacred from conception.
+We believe the Bible teaches that male and female are distinct, complementary genders and a good part of God's original creation design.
 We believe the Bible teaches that marriage is a lifelong covenant between one man and one woman and that all sexual intimacy is designed for these parameters only.

 We believe in the Church—God’s worldwide people assembled into local bodies.

 We believe in one universal people of God, consisting of all the redeemed through the Old and New Testament ages from every tribe, tongue and nation who believe in Jesus Christ.

 We believe that since the Day of Pentecost this worldwide body consists of local, autonomous congregations of baptized believers.
 This local assembly is bound by the faith and fellowship of the gospel and observes the two ordinances of baptism and the Lord’s Supper as given by Christ.
 We believe that the church is governed by Christ’s laws, exercises the gifts He gives through the Holy Spirit, serves one another in love, and seeks to extend the gospel to the ends of the earth.
 We believe that the local church meets on the Lord’s Day, the first day of the week, in observance of Christ’s resurrection.